 When comparing Joplin vs Obsidian md, the Slant community recommends Joplin for most people.
-In the question“What is the note taking app for Amazon Alexa?”
-Joplin is ranked 1st while Obsidian md is ranked 28th.
-The most important reason people chose Joplin is:
+In the question“What is the best cross-platform note-taking app?”
+Joplin is ranked 2nd while Obsidian md is ranked 11th.

 Ranked in these QuestionsQuestion Ranking

 Peace of mind that there is no malicious piece of software in the app.

 Supports Windows, Mac, Linux, Android and iOS.

 Pro Web Clipper

 Browser extension saves full pages, clean content, or screen selections to new notes.

 Provides a CLI interface for terminal lovers.

 Pro Supports multiple languages